 Are there foods I should avoid while wearing braces?

 Yes.
 While wearing braces, you should avoid hard, crunchy, sticky, and chewy foods that could damage your appliances or get stuck in your braces.
-Our dentists can provide you with a specific list of foods to avoid during your treatment.
+Our dentist can provide you with a specific list of foods to avoid during your treatment.

 Are X-rays safe?